Monday, 12 April 2010

 Some unexpected inspiration to us all from the valley of the sun.

-Just a quarter of a century ago, Phoenix stood as desert town; lost in the shadow of vegas & merely a motel-stop-off for route 66 cruisers on their way to California.
+century ago, Phoenix stood as desert town; lost in the shadow of vegas & merely a motel-stop-off for route 66 cruisers on their way to California.
 The compelling blossoming of this city was a collaborative mission between a broad scope of professionals, with a unite vision of Phoenix becoming one of America's top 10 urbanities by 2012.
 Already by 2010, Phoenix has become the fifth largest city in America home to 5million people.
 A successful combination of intelligent city planning, public spaces and transport, along with relevant and sustainable infrastructure, Phoenix is the worlds first 20 minute city.
 All this in a hostile desert that has limited rainfall and an average tempreture of 40 degrees its Architecture is engaging, unique, demonstrates quality and is highly sustainably.

 With so much jargon and endless statistical obsession with cities; in simple terms here's why I think Phoenix should compell anyone interested in live, precedent inspiration for the 21st Century city.